uncopenweb/jsonic/doc/js.rst

 Example code
 ------------

 The following examples assume an :class:`info.mindtrove.JSonic` instance with caching disabled by default exists in local variable `js`.
-The following code create such an instance.
+The following code creates such an instance.

 .. sourcecode:: javascript